 The success of the PCR is then determined by using gel electrophoresis to analyze the products.
 By comparing the products of the PCR to standard-sized pieces of DNA in a DNA ladder, it is possible to determine whether the reaction has been successful.
+For example, if a set of PCR primers were designed to bracket a single fragment of 1800 base pairs for copying, we would expect to see a single distinct band of approximately 1800 bp in length.

-The gel will show if the expected product has been made, if it is the expected length, and if only one type of product has been synthesized.
-In the sample gel shown in Figure 5-EXT.3, lane 1 shows a PCR product of about 1,850 base pairs, lanes 2 and 4 represent a PCR product of about 800 base pairs, and lanes 3 and 5 show PCR failures-in lane 3, no product was formed, and in lane 5, multiple bands show that something went wrong in the reaction.
+In Figure 5-EXT.3, Lane 1 shows the results of a successful example PCR reaction; a band of 1857 base pairs.
+Lanes 2 and 3 show PCR failures.
+In Lane 2, no product was formed, and in Lane 3, multiple bands show that something went wrong in the reaction and several different products were created.